 Once they are a bit bigger, you can offer them pinhead crickets.
 Every praying mantis species is different in size.
-Make sure that the insects you feed them are small enough and the insects cannot harm your mantis.
+Make sure that the insects you feed them are small enough and that the insects cannot harm your mantis.

 If the mantis is big enough, you can offer him or her cockroaches, moths, grasshoppers, and mealworms.

 During their molt, they are vulnerable, and right after their molt, their skin is still very soft.
-Prey can easily become predators and nibble on the praying mantis which could even lead to death.
+Prey can quickly become predators and nibble on the praying mantis which could even lead to death.

 Do not feed your praying mantis any insect that comes from a place where pesticides might have been used.
 If you are unsure, rather go for insects from the pet store.
 Pesticides can easily kill your praying mantis